-There are days where I felt lonely and homesick, but there are many things that helped me feel less homesick.
+There are days when I felt lonely and homesick, but there are many things that helped me feel less homesick.

-Also, if you’ve just moved, you need to give yourself time to meet others, to adapt to your new routine, to learn about the culture, to improve the language.
+Also, if you’ve just moved, you need to give yourself time to meet others, adapt to your new routine, learn about the culture, and improve the language.